-Colin Levin was recently named Assistant Professor of Voice at Long Island University: Brooklyn - Roc Nation School of Music as the Director of the Vocal Performance Program, and has served on the Voice and Music History Faculty with the Boston University Tanglewood Institute since 2013.
-He previously has held faculty positions with Rowan University, the International Summer Opera Festival of Morelia in Mexico and Concord Academy, as well as a Lecturer in Voice position at the Mason Gross School of Music at Rutgers University, where he is currently completing his Doctoral studies.
+Dr. Colin Levin serves as Assistant Professor of Music at Long Island University: Brooklyn - Roc Nation School of Music as the Director of the Vocal Performance Program, and has served on the Voice and Music History Faculty with the Boston University Tanglewood Institute since 2013.
+He previously has held faculty positions with Rowan University, the International Summer Opera Festival of Morelia in Mexico and Concord Academy, as well as a Lecturer in Voice position at the Mason Gross School of Music at Rutgers University.
 He has presented masterclasses at The Longy School of Music of Bard College, The Peabody Institute of the John Hopkins University, Concordia College (MN), The New Orleans Center for Creative Arts, and in the spring of 2017 was a teaching artist-in-residence at the Landakotsskóli School in Reykjavík, Iceland.
 Colin Levin additionally maintains a private voice studio located in New York City.

 His students regularly are accepted as undergraduate, graduate, and artist diploma students into top music conservatories in the US, London, and Canada as vocal performance majors, including students attending The Juilliard School, The Oberlin Conservatory of Music, Cincinnati Conservatory of Music, Eastman School of Music, Mannes School of Music, Boston University, The Guildhall School of Music and Drama, The Royal Academy of Music in London, New York University, The University of Toronto, SUNY Purchase, Northwestern Bien School of Music, and Rider University.